 Ardor and Ignis are designed to work in tandem in order to allow businesses to create their own customizable blockchain solutions.

 Essentially, an organization can create an Ardor child blockchain that comes preloaded with a range of features, which can individually be disabled as needed.

 Each child blockchain can create and use its own tokens.
-These might be kept inside that child blockchain for internal use only, such as if a company wants to create an employee rewards system for internal use, or pegged to fiat currencies or other tokens in order to give them weight.
+These might be kept inside that child blockchain for internal use only, such as if a company wants to create an employee rewards systems for internal use, or can be pegged to fiat currencies or other tokens in order to give them weight.

 - Making cross-border payments and money transfers

 - Offering a more secure way of managing assets of all kinds

 - Allowing for secure voting systems with flexible counting options